-The conditions in which Microsoft Office PowerPoint 2010 and 2007 support the Portable Document Format (PDF) depends on the result you're after.
+The conditions in which PowerPoint 2010 or PowerPoint 2007 support the Portable Document Format (PDF) depends on the result you're after.
 To determine if the type of support you require for using PowerPoint and the PDF file format together is possible, choose one of the following:

 In this article / What question do you have?

 Can I import PDF content into a PowerPoint presentation?

 Yes, it is possible for you to import PDF content from another application into a PowerPoint presentation.
 Adobe Reader now enables you to select, copy, and paste text and images to put them into your presentation.

 You can also insert a file in .pdf format into your Office 2010 file as an object.
 You will be able to re-size it, but you will be unable to edit it after insertion.
 For more information, see Add a PDF to your Office file.

 Can I use PowerPoint to create a PDF file?